git-moss/DrivenByMossWiki/Novation-Launchpad-MkII-&-Pro.md

 * **Record** - Start/Stop recording
 * **Shift+Record** - Toggle launcher overdub
 * Press **Shift+Scene buttons** to set the preferred length for new clips.
+* Press the **Shift button** in combination with one of the three green buttons in the right upper corner to insert an instrument, audio or effect track.

 ## Cursors and Mode selection (Upper button row)